 History

-St. Cynog’s church was erected in Norman times in the 11th century, possibly on the site of an earlier temple, as indicated by the call of the name of the Welsh saint.
-The first mentions of it come from 1254 and 1291.
-In the fifteenth century, the church was thoroughly rebuilt and significantly enlarged.
-In the years 1888-1891 a thorough restaurant was conducted, a smaller one at the beginning of the 20th century.
+St. Cynog’s church was built in the 11th century, possibly on the site of an earlier church, as suggested by its dedication of the Welsh saint.
+The first record of the “Ecclesia de Devennoc” was in 1254 and 1291, in tax registers of papal tithes.
+In the late 15th century, the church was thoroughly rebuilt and significantly enlarged.
+Early modern renovations and construction works may have been carried out in the 18th century or the early 19th century, when some of the windows were reshaped.
+In 1888, a major restoration was carried out, and works on a smaller scale again in the early 20th century.

 Architecture